• University of Plymouth,

 I am an Associate Lecturer in Politics and International Relations and teach across a range of modules within the School of Society and Culture.
 My research interests, broadly defined, lie at the intersection of international security and human rights, and include a particular concern with the range of political, legal, and ethical issues surrounding the prevention of mass atrocities (genocide, war crimes, ethnic cleansing, and crimes against humanity).

 There are three main strands to my current research.
-The first is a book project and related articles that build on previous doctoral work at the European Centre for the Responsibility to Protect, assessing how the principle of RtoP has been used to address peacetime atrocity crimes in the Democratic People's Republic of Korea (North Korea) since 2005.
+The first is a book project and related articles that build on previous doctoral work at the European Centre for the Responsibility to Protect, assessing how the principle of RtoP has been used to address the commission of peacetime atrocity crimes in North Korea over the last two decades.

-The second strand of research involves a series of articles building on previous work in the NGO sector, examining how UK atrocity prevention policy and related protection commitments are integrated across the government's various early warning, development, defence, and diplomatic activities.
+The second strand of research involves a series of articles building on previous work in the NGO sector around UK atrocity prevention policy, examining how the government's various human protection commitments are integrated across its early warning, development, defence, and diplomatic activities.

 Teaching interests